relsqui/frpg-kabobs/README.md

 Each row represents one investor who considered trading every hour.
 The first two columns are the policies they use to decide whether to trade (see below).

-The misses/trades column measures how many "good" prices were "missed" -- that is, the investor didn't get to buy for a very low price (because they already had kabobs) or sell for a very high price (because they didn't have any or their sell policy didn't permit it).
-Consider it a measure of how annoying an investment strategy might feel to an actual human executing it: a higher number is more frustrating ("argh, I wish I could buy/sell right now"), and a lower number is less.
+The misses/trades column measures how many "good" prices were "missed" -- that is, the investor didn't get to buy for a very low price (because they already had kabobs) or sell for a very high price (because they didn't have any or their sell policy didn't permit it) -- compared to how many trades were actually made.
+Consider it a measure of how annoying an investment strategy might feel to a real-life human following it: a higher number is more frustrating ("argh, I wish I could buy/sell right now"), and a lower number is less.
 It's included in the table to show how little this correlates with actually making money.

 The last column is the good stuff: how much average profit did the investor make on each kabob?